BIOP/coLoc/docs/index.md

 # FAQ

 - The game is available in English.
-- The cost covers the production of the game as we produce it in-house at the EPFL.
+- The cost covers the production of the game as we produce it on-demand in-house at the EPFL .
 - The shipping cost is not included and will be calculated based on your location.